 - Longer runtime 9V - Tenergy's 12 pack 9V Lithium batteries offer 2.5 times more power than traditional 9V batteries.
 Provides enough power to last up to 10-years as a backup battery in ac-powered smoke detectors.

 - Low self-discharge - Tenergy 9volt lithium battery features ultra-low self-discharge of only 2% a year and are date stamped for freshness.
-We confident these batteries will provide power, even after 10 years in proper storage.
+These batteries will provide power, even after 10 years in proper storage.

-- Designed for better fit - Tenergy's non-rechargeable batteries 9 volts is slightly slimmer with rounded edges and corners ensuring a perfect fit in any 9volt electronics.
+- Rounded fit - Tenergy's non-rechargeable batteries 9 volts is slightly slimmer with rounded edges and corners ensuring a wider fit in 9volt electronics.

-- Wide temperature range - Use these batteries in your devices outdoors or inside and receive reliable power whether it's as cold as -40°F or as hot as 140°F.
+- Wide temperature range - Use these batteries in your devices outdoors or inside and receive reliable power whether it's as cold as -4°F or as hot as 140°F.

 - Tested and certified by UL standards.
 Included with every purchase is free lifetime support from our local team based in California.

 How do you replace a 9-volt battery in a smoke detector?

 Do you know how to replace a 9-volt battery in a smoke alarm?
 It’s a simple fix, and anyone can do it.

 First, make sure the device is a 9-volt model.
 Since the 1990s, most smoke alarms in the U.S. have been powered by 9-volt batteries, but still, some models may require different batteries.
 Just double-check.

 All smoke alarms have a rear compartment that holds one or two batteries.
 You can open them or need a Philips screwdriver, depending on the brand.

 If you’re not sure, consult your smoke alarm’s owner’s manual or instruction manual to learn how to replace the battery – though if you’re reading this blog, we don’t expect any problems!